 Earlier this month, we spent a lovely warm day visiting Bocketts Farm Park, a working free range farm in the beautiful countryside of Leatherhead, Surrey, only about a 45 minute drive for us from West London.
-Animal (and bird) feeding was apparently the theme of that week as just the day before we were in Holland Park feeding peanuts to peacocks and seeds to squirrels (and we were back there again the day after with Mr G), and at Bocketts Farm Park, Little T was thrilled to be interacting with plenty of animals and feeding goats, sheep, cows and alpacas.
+Animal (and bird) feeding was apparently the theme of that week as just the day before we were in Holland Park feeding peanuts to peacocks and seeds to squirrels, and at Bocketts Farm Park, Little T was thrilled to be interacting with plenty of animals and feeding goats, sheep, cows and alpacas.

 Once I’d paid for our tickets and a 90p bag of animal feed, and managed to coax Little T out of the indoor play area (which I’ll show more of later on), we headed to the “Little Hoppington” small animal village.